 Each person experiences AFib in his or her own way.
 This means each person may or may not experience exercise induced AFib while exerting one’s body physically.
 Knowing what might happen helps you decide how much exercise to do.

 Typically, you may tire more easily when you exercise.
 You may also experience…

 shortness of breath

 Don’t strenuously overdo exercise.
 Too much exercise can do more harm than good.
 But, the benefits to exercising with AFib can increase your strength.
 You can manage weight more easily.
-The less fat around the middle can be used to prevent heart failure from worsening.
-In addition weight loss can lead to improvements in your AFIb.
+Also weight loss can lead to improvements in your AFIb.